History of ITV: Closure of CITV channel

 On 10 March 2023, ITV plc announced that it would close the CITV channel in the autumn, with a phased migration of ITV's children's programming moving to ITVX Kids set to launch on 22 July, on its streaming service ITVX.

 ITVX launched the ITVX Kids FAST channel on 12 July 2023.

 All of CITV's promos were replaced by ITVX promos on 1 September 2023.
 It then ceased broadcasting at 9:00pm.
 The last programme to air on the channel was an episode of The Rubbish World of Dave Spud titled ‘Moonbreaker’.
 The channel then closed shortly afterwards with a loop informing its viewers that its content could now be seen on ITVX.

 On 2 September 2023, the morning after the closure of the CITV channel, ITV2 launched a new breakfast time block from 5am to 9am everyday with shows featured on ITVX Kids on ITVX.
-Currently, this block retains the CITV branding.
+Until 2026, this block retains the CITV branding.